zachpino/realtimespace/week8/update.md

 					;
  ```

 Over two seconds, this code runs a *compound transition* on our elements.
 Any pre-existing datapoint grows to twice its original size over one second, and then shrinks back down to normal size over the second second.
-Add as many transitions as you would like for feedback purposes!
+Add as many transitions as you would like for feedback purposes.

+As before, make changes to the dataset and click the button on the page to see the animations.

+Finally, what should happen when datapoints [disappear](exit.md) from the dataset?